sakti8093/new-portfolio/README.md

 # new-portfolio
 HI ALL , THIS IS A NEW PORTFOLIO BUILD USING TYPESCRIPT,REACT AND TAILWIND CSS

-FEATURES -
+FEATURES - </br>
-1- Tried to implement component based structuring
+1- Tried to implement component based structuring </br>
-2- Used Progressbar.js for lines and circular progress bar 3- Used React-typed-animation for typing effect
+2- Used Progressbar.js for lines and circular progress bar </br>
+3- Used React-typed-animation for typing effect </br>
-4- Used data.ts for storing all data so that whenever we cant do add or remove data it will be ease
+4- Used data.ts for storing all data so that whenever we cant do add or remove data it will be ease </br>

-TODOS -
+TODOS -</br>
-1- Connecting contact us to nodemailer
+1- Connecting contact us to nodemailer </br>
-2- Adding remaing projects
+2- Adding remaing projects </br>
-3- Adding certficates to education
+3- Adding certficates to education </br>
-4- Adding experience time line
+4- Adding experience time line </br>

-AS THIS PROJECT IS MADE WITH VITE FOR RUNNING PROJECT :
+AS THIS PROJECT IS MADE WITH VITE FOR RUNNING PROJECT :</br>

-1- Clone the repo
+1- Clone the repo</br>
-2- use command npm run dev
+2- use command npm run dev</br>
-3- thats it !!
+3- thats it !!</br>

-FOR BUILDING
+FOR BUILDING</br>

-1- use command npm run build
+1- use command npm run build</br>